 The Board of County Commissioners determined that the oversight of such a large and diverse government required the OIG to be independent and autonomous.
 It empowered the OIG to investigate and review allegations of waste, fraud, abuse and mismanagement.

 The Miami-Dade Inspector General has authority to review past, present and proposed County and Public Health Trust programs, accounts, records, contracts and transactions.
 The OIG investigates allegations of fraud, waste, abuse and misconduct amongst public officials and County employees, as well as contractors and vendors doing business with the County.

 To carry out this function, the OIG is empowered with the ability to require the production of documents and records in the possession and control of the County, and has the power to issue subpoenas, where necessary.
 The OIG can also require reports from any County official, County agency or instrumentalities regarding any matter in its jurisdiction.
 The OIG also has the power to report on and recommend to County government on whether a particular program, contract or transaction is financially sound, reasonable, necessary or operationally deficient.
 The OIG may conduct random audits and provides general oversight of department programs and large-scale construction projects.

-An Investigative Analyst Supervisor, an Investigative Analyst, and an Assistant Analyst also report to the Deputy IG.
+An Investigative Analyst Supervisor and two Investigative Analysts, also report to the Assistant IG.
 They provide critical support with their specific expertise in the usage and compliance required of specialized investigative databases that are instrumental in furthering the objectives and function of the Unit.
 Analysts collect data, evaluate information, organize, analyze and disseminate findings for investigations.
 They produce court exhibits and criminal intelligence charts, and conduct criminal history checks on any individual nominated to an Advisory Board by County Commissioners.